-Breakfast club runs from 7.30am to 8am every morning, and early stay from 8.00am to 8.20am.
+Breakfast club runs from 7.30am to 8am every morning, and early stay from 8am to 8.20am.
 During breakfast club your child will be served breakfast if they would like, and will be supervised by staff in the dining room.
 There is a small charge for the breakfast club.
-From 8am - 8.20am early stay, for pupils in Year 2 - 6 is outside on the MUGA, or in the pupil's classroom when the weather is poor.
-Year 1 pupils are dropped off by their outdoor learning area.
+All pupils who are on-site from 8am to 8.20am must go to early stay unless they are in another specified activity or are accompanied by an adult.
+Early stay is outside on the lower courts, or in the Rainey Hall in the case of bad weather.